Asabeneh/30-Days-Of-Python/039_day_host_inventories/practice/hints.md

 # Hints

-Name the target.
-Bound the work.
-Preserve evidence.
-Test a normal, boundary, and invalid case.
-Never replace the local fixture with a public system.
+Use the exercise numbers in order.
+Start by running the starter.
+Name the input and expected output before writing code.
+Test a normal value, a boundary value, and an invalid value.
+Keep security work local, synthetic, bounded, and authorized.